adammj/ecg-sleep-staging/README.md

 # Expert-level ECG-only sleep staging

-This repository contains all the code and data used in our paper (<https://doi.org/10.1016/j.compbiomed.2024.108545>).
+This repository contains all the code and data used in the paper (<https://doi.org/10.1016/j.compbiomed.2024.108545>).

-If you find this repository helpful, please cite our work:
+If you find this repository helpful, please cite the paper:

 > Adam M. Jones, Laurent Itti, Bhavin R. Sheth, "Expert-level sleep staging using an electrocardiography-only feed-forward neural network," Computers in Biology and Medicine, 2024, doi: 10.1016/j.compbiomed.2024.108545